Pricing and Information

 The RestaurantChains.net database is an online directory that houses information on more than 5,000 Restaurant multi-unit headquarters, including 27,000 HQ decision makers and 20,000 email addresses.

-Check out our Restaurant Unit Locator.
-Search 650,000 locations by type, style, square feet, cuisine, service, alcohol, employee count, sales, etc. The directory is cleaned and enhanced daily with more than 1 million phone calls per year.
+Check out our Restaurant Unit Locator where you can search 600,000 locations by type, style, square feet, cuisine, service, alcohol, employee count, sales, etc. The directory is cleaned and enhanced daily with more than 1 million phone calls per year.

 Now offering a new way to buy complete restaurant chain location lists-our new restaurant database site, Restaurantchainlist.com.

 Restaurant multi-units are continuing to open more stores in the fast casual and quick service sector than any other.
 The story hasn't changed in more than 7 years.
 The fast casual sector led by Sandwich and $8-$12 per person entree offerings are the continual big winners.
 However closing reports and legal filings are displaying a consolidation in burger based chains.

 Restaurant chain success remains robust.
 After a deeep in-house cleaning of restaurant chain locations, estimated closures have been relatively low at a rate of approximately 6.5% (annualized) compared to independently owned locations that hover around 10%.

 Restaurants are hopeful after a difficult October as they hung on through the Ebola crisis and election results.
 Restaurant new openings counts were down slightly and open restaurants had a softening in their traffic.
 In the past two weeks new opening counts were greater than 1,000 per week.

 New restaurant activity is perking back up.
 The Winter did not bode well for the new opening stream of activity.
 We saw an average of (approx) 720 new openings per week compared to (approx) 900 per week in recent years (since 2008-09') during the first seven months of 2014.
 In the most recent five week period, there were three weeks with more than 1000 new openings.